Amanuel085/requirement-analysis/README.md

 - **Security:** Sensitive data like payment details must be encrypted and securely transmitted.
 - **Maintainability:** The architecture should support modular updates without affecting other services.

+##  Use Case Diagrams
+Use Case Diagrams are a visual tool used in Requirement Analysis to represent the interactions between users (actors) and the system.
+They help identify system functionalities from the user's perspective and clarify how different roles engage with various features.
+###  Benefits of Use Case Diagrams:
+- Provide a high-level overview of system functionality
+- Help stakeholders understand user interactions
+- Aid in identifying core requirements and edge cases
+- Support communication between technical and non-technical team members

+Below is a use case diagram for the hotel booking system, illustrating key actors and their interactions with the system:

+![Use Case Diagram for Booking System] (https://drive.google.com/file/d/1RTxOyCAg2idP3K0Y0QI3IJ2pQIEdi7oW/view?usp=sharing)